Flotomate/product_docs/source/admin/admin-automation.rst

 Section-B is where you set conditions for the Workflow.
 When set conditions are triggered, the system creates an Approval and assigns approver/approvers to it.
-Learn more about :ref:`setting conditions <set-conditions>`.
+Learn more about :ref:`setting conditions <set conditions>`.

 Settings Approvers
 ^^^^^^^^^^^^^^^^^^